acg-team/tral/docs/index.rst

 :ref:`easy setup system <easy_setup>`.
 This automatically installs TRAL and all external tools.

+We also provide a docker <https://github.com/acg-team/tral/packages> image with TRAL and all its third party software set up.

 Alternately, follow these steps to install each part:

 1. :ref:`Install TRAL <install>`